xfbs/euler/readme.md

 # Project Euler Solutions [![Build Status](https://travis-ci.org/xfbs/euler.svg?branch=master)](https://travis-ci.org/xfbs/euler) [![GitHub release](https://img.shields.io/github/tag/xfbs/euler.svg)]()

-This is a repository of my solutions to [Project Euler](https://projecteuler.net/) problems.
-Mostly intended as a tool for me to use when learning a new language — solving problems or porting solutions into a new language helps a lot to get a grasp on the new language's features.
+This is a repository of solutions to [Project Euler](https://projecteuler.net/) problems.
+All of these solutions are written by me in an attempt to fool around with mathematics and sharpen my programming skills in a few languages.

-Under the `src/` directory, there is a folder for (most of) the Project Euler problems (I have to update these occasionally as new problems are released).
-Each folder contains a problem description in `problem.md`.
-Most problem folders also contain the (numeric) solution to the problem in the file `.solution.bcrypt` as a [bcrypt](https://en.wikipedia.org/wiki/Bcrypt)ed hash (which is used by my [euler.rb](euler.rb) script to check if my solution is correct or not).

-Ideally all, practically only some directories have one or more solution(s) in subfolders named after the language they are written in, such as `c/` or `ruby/`.
-Every solution subfolder contains a `Makefile` that responds to commands such as `make build`, `make solve`, `make clean` and `make test`.
-The idea is that my script will `make build` to build the solution and then call `make solve` to get the solution, compare that with the stored answer, and based on that decide if the solution is correct or not.

 ## Rules

-  - A solution only accepted when it:
+  - A solution is only accepted when it:
-      - yields the correct answer.
+      - yields the *correct answer*.
-      - takes less than 1s (1000ms) to compute the answer.
+      - takes *less than 1s* (1000ms) to compute the answer.
+There are some solutions in here that take longer, because I couldn't (yet) get them there.
-      - is completely written by myself, without having looked at someone else's solution (unless by accident)
+      - is *completely written by myself*, without having looked at someone else's solution (unless by accident).
+Don't wanna spoil the fun.
-      - has a full and working testing suite.
+      - has a *full and working testing suite*.
+I like my code tested.
-  - Every language needs to be treated with respect by trying to use its idioms as much as possible and by avoiding hackery.
+  - Every language needs to be treated with respect by trying to *use its idioms* as much as possible and by avoiding hackery.
+That's kind of the point of this project — getting familiar with some dope new languages and their cool tricks
   - Code can be shared between solutions if it helps keeping things [Dry](http://wiki.c2.com/?DontRepeatYourself).
   - When possible, the standard library of the language should suffice.
+I don't like depending on external libraries, especially when it can be useful to implement some things by myself.
+However, in some cases it's okay (for example, unit testing frameworks).
+When possible, I'll try to bundle external libraries into this repository.

 ## Languages